-Before we proceed with a discussion of “deliberate sins,” we think it would be worthwhile to define what is meant by that term.
+Before we proceed with a discussion of “deliberate sins,” we will define what we mean when we use that term in this article.
 Webster’s Dictionary defines deliberate as “premeditated” and indicates that premeditated refers to something that is thought out or meditated beforehand.
-Thus, if a sin that is committed inadvertently or if it is committed spontaneously, it is not regarded as a deliberate sin.
-[However, it can be argued that many, if not most, spontaneous sins are committed with the perpetrator’s realization that what he (or she) is about to do is wrong, so there is some degree of premeditation in such instances.]
+Thus, a sin that is committed inadvertently or spontaneously is not regarded as a deliberate sin.
+(However, it can be argued that many, if not most, spontaneous sins are committed with the perpetrator’s realization that what he (or she) is about to do is wrong, so there is some degree of premeditation in such instances.)

 Now we will consider the implications for people who commit deliberate sins.